joey-qytyku/OS-90-i386/docs/README.md

+# Current State

+NOT COMPLETE.
+Most of the readme and documentation is dedicated to the release, and specifies the full programming interface that WILL exist.

 # What is OS/90

 OS/90 is the technology, or more specifically, the source code behind the release, which has not arrived yet and does not have a name.
 When the release is created from the source code, it is published under a different name, but with the same copyright and GPL license.
 Anyone can make a release under any name as long as they follow the rules in the GPL license included with the operating system code.
 GPLv2 is used to allow proprietary software to be included in the release, as most software of the DOS era was closed-source.